21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 Eggplant’s spongy texture and mild flavor have earned it a place as a popular ingredient in Mediterranean and other global cuisines, and thanks to its impressive nutrient profile, it’s also worthy of a spot among the healthiest vegetables.

-This nightshade is loaded with fiber and potassium, and its antioxidant content may protect cells from damage, fight against cancer and help manage diabetes, according to WebMD.
+This nightshade is high in fiber and potassium, and its antioxidants may help protect cells from damage and support healthy blood sugar balance, according to WebMD.
 Though solanine in eggplant can cause digestive discomfort, thorough cooking neutralizes this compound while enhancing its flavor.

 Eggplant proves its versatility in countless dishes cooked worldwide, from Japanese eggplant with miso and Thai eggplant curry to Middle Eastern baba ghanoush and Italian-inspired vegan eggplant Parmesan.
 Its flavor adapts beautifully, taking on rich, smoky or savory notes depending on the preparation.